 It’s a 9 digit number with the format DEXXXXXXXXX.

-You also get a VAT number by filling the Fragebogen zur Steuerlichen Erfassung.
+You also get a VAT number by filling up the Fragebogen zur Steuerlichen Erfassung.

-Generally speaking, if you create economic revenue by your work, you have to pay taxes.
-Income tax (Umsatzsteuer) is often unofficially called “Mehrwertsteuer” or “added value tax” in Germany.
+Generally speaking, if you create revenue with your self-employment, you have to pay taxes on that.
+Income tax (Umsatzsteuer) is often called “Mehrwertsteuer” in Germany.